jappeace/jappeaceApplication/content/using-git-for-templates.md

 I also convinced the authors of stack, cabal and summoner to drop their current way of managing templates and use git instead.

-Or, more likely no-one read this far.
+Or, more likely, no-one read this far.